+Vasectomy????
 What is that?

 So what really happens in Vasectomy?

-Vasectomy is very effective compared to the rubber way which most men opt for a birth control.Vasectomy is a permanent surgical procedure and should be used as a long term option.
+Vasectomy is very effective compared to the rubber way that most men opt for birth control.
+In fact,it is a permanent surgical procedure and should be used as a long term option.

 What will not happen due to vasectomy?